cclamb/overlay-network/README.md

     $ curl http://localhost:4567/status
     {"level":"secret"}

+(Note I've dropped the `-v` option from _curl_, so I'm no longer running in verbose mode, so I no longer have HTTP status information, header information, or POST data displayed.)

 So we are running at _secret_, as expected.
 Let's change that to unclassified:

     $ curl -d "level=unclassified" http://localhost:4567/status